djeada/Databases-Notes/notes/11_security_best_practices/04_database_migration.md

 # Database Migration

-Database migration involves transferring data, schema, and other database components from one system to another.
-This complex process is critical when organizations need to upgrade technology, change infrastructures, improve performance, or reduce costs.
-Successful database migration requires careful planning, execution, and validation to ensure data integrity, minimal downtime, and seamless transition.
+Database migration is the process of transferring data, schema, and database objects from one database environment to another.
+This complex undertaking is crucial when organizations aim to upgrade technology, shift infrastructures, enhance performance, or reduce costs.
+A successful database migration requires meticulous planning, execution, and validation to ensure data integrity, minimal downtime, and a seamless transition for end-users.

 **Key Objectives of Database Migration:**

-- **Data Integrity:** Ensure that all data is accurately and completely transferred.
+- **Data Integrity:** Ensure all data is accurately and completely transferred without loss or corruption.
-- **Minimal Downtime:** Reduce or eliminate system downtime during the migration.
+- **Minimal Downtime:** Reduce or eliminate system downtime during the migration to maintain business continuity.
-- **Compatibility:** Maintain or improve compatibility with applications and services.
+- **Compatibility:** Maintain or improve compatibility with existing applications and services.
-- **Performance Optimization:** Leverage new technologies for better performance.
+- **Performance Optimization:** Leverage new technologies or architectures for enhanced performance.

----

 ## Reasons for Database Migration